 Definition of Love in 1 Corinthians

-Paul in the First Letter to Corinthians wrote about real love and its attributes.
+In the First Letter to Corinthians, Paul wrote about real love and its attributes.
 He emphasizes the importance of love for our salvation.

 Real Love does the Right Things for the Right Reasons

 Paul says real love does things from a pure motive and to do otherwise profits nothing!

 “And if I have prophetic powers, and understand all mysteries and all knowledge, and if I have all faith, to remove mountains, but have not love, I am nothing.
 If I give away all I have, and if I deliver up my body to be burned, but have not love, I gain nothing.”
 (Corinthians 13:2-3)

 Paul says, “I am nothing,” which means that all would be of no value without love.
 “Love” is more valuable than all these endowments.
 Nothing can supply its place; nothing can be connected with salvation without it.

 Paul says real love has certain unmistakable qualities.

 “Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
 Love bears all things, believes all things, hopes all things, endures all things.
 Love never ends.
 As for prophecies, they will pass away; as for tongues, they will cease; as for knowledge, it will pass away.”
 (1 Corinthians 13:4-8)

 Paul concludes this beautiful chapter on love in verse 13 by saying that in the end, three essential things will matter – FAITH, HOPE, and LOVE, and the greatest of these is real love!